Varengold Bank vs Saxo Markets, Who's Better?

 The minimum deposit for Saxo Markets is $6500.

-Depending on your needs, a lower minimum deposit can be beneficial.
+Depending on your circumstances, a lower minimum deposit can be beneficial.
 If you are experienced with forex trading but are looking for a change then both Varengold Bank and Saxo Markets are a good option.

 Varengold Bank vs Saxo Markets - Regulation And Licencing In More Detail